DataDog/kics/documentation/rules/terraform/azure/security_group_is_not_configured.md

 ### Description

- Network Security Groups (NSGs) in Azure provide filtering of network traffic to and from Azure resources within an Azure Virtual Network.
+ Network Security Groups (NSGs) in Azure provide filtering of network traffic to and from Azure resources within an Azure virtual network.
 When a subnet is not configured with an NSG, it lacks essential security controls that filter inbound and outbound traffic, potentially exposing resources to unauthorized access and network-based attacks.

-A properly secured Virtual Network requires the 'security_group' attribute to be defined with a valid NSG reference in each subnet configuration.
+A properly secured virtual network requires the `security_group` attribute to be defined with a valid NSG reference in each subnet configuration.
 Without this protection, workloads running in these subnets may be accessible from unwanted network sources, increasing the attack surface.

 Secure example:
 ```terraform